Oskareczkee/Discord-Bot/README.md

 ## Future Development
 There are few things planned to be added in the future
+- Updating to the newest DSharp library and changing commands to slash commands
 - Talking with bot via Chat GPT
 - Writing Web UI to improve admin experience and make database managment easier (now commands are used to maintain database)
 - Adding music player